FortOfFans/Dainsleif-TOS/README.md

 #### We store following data:

-- Your Wish history, which you submit voluntarily gets stored permanentaly for your own benefits.
+- Your Wish history, which you submit voluntarily.

 ## Discord Commands